Philadelphia Nonprofit Opening Nation's First Supervised Injection Site Next Week

 "What Safehouse proposes is a radical experiment that would invite thousands of people onto its property for the purpose of injecting illegal drugs," McSwain said.

 "Safehouse should act prudently and not rush to open while the appeal is pending.
-But if it does rush forward, my Office will evaluate all options available under the law," added McSwain.
+But if it does rush forward, my Office will evaluate all options available under the law," McSwain added.

 Prosecutors have submitted that the plan violates a provision of the Controlled Substances Act that makes it illegal to own a property where drugs are being used — known as "the crack house statute."